The Stretch function enhances an image by changing properties such as brightness, contrast, and gamma through multiple stretch types.

-The following images show an example of a stretch.
-Histogram A represents the pixel values in image A. By stretching the values (shown in histogram B) across the entire range, you can alter and visually enhance the appearance of the image (image B).
+Below shows an example of a stretch: Histogram A represents the pixel values in image A. By stretching the values (shown in histogram B) across the entire range, you can alter and visually enhance the appearance of the image (image B).

 This stretch type applies a linear stretch based on the output minimum and output maximum pixel values, which are used as the endpoints for the histogram.
 For example, in an 8-bit dataset, the minimum and maximum values could be 33 and 206.
 A linear stretch is used to distribute the values across 256 values, from 0 to 255.
 Features in the imagery are easier to distinguish as the pixel values are distributed across the entire histogram range, brightening and increasing the contrast of the image.

 In many cases, you can assume that the majority of the pixel values fall within an upper and lower limit.
 Therefore, it's reasonable to trim off the extreme values.
 You can do this statistically by defining either a standard deviation or clipping percent.
-The standard deviation stretch type applies a linear stretch between the values defined by the standard deviation (n) value.
-The percent clip stretch type applies a linear stretch between the defined percent clip minimum and percent clip maximum pixel values.
+The Standard Deviation stretch type applies a linear stretch between the values defined by the standard deviation (n) value.
+The Percent Clip stretch type applies a linear stretch between the percent clip minimum and percent clip maximum pixel values defined.

-When you use either of these stretch types, all the values in the histogram falling outside the defined values will be pushed to the ends.
-For example, assume your histogram has the same range of values as previously mentioned, 33 to 206, and you've defined a percent clip minimum and maximum of 2.
-If 2 percent at the low end are values 33 to 45 and 2 percent at the high end are values 198 to 206, the histogram will be redistributed to spread the values from 0 to 255, with values 33 to 45 becoming 0 and values 198 to 206 becoming 255, and all others spread in between.
-Similarly, if you define a 2 standard deviation, then the values beyond the 2nd standard deviation become 0 or 255, and the remaining values are stretched between 0 to 255.
+When you use either of these stretch types, all the values in the histogram falling outside the values defined will be pushed to the ends.
+For example: Your histogram has the same range of values as above, 33 to 206, and you've defined a percent clip minimum and maximum of 2.
+If 2 percent at the low end is values 33 to 45 and 2 percent at the high end is 198 to 206, the histogram will be redistributed to spread the values from 0 to 255, all values 33 to 45 becoming 0 and 198 to 206 becoming 255, with all others spread in between.
+Similarly, if you define a 2 standard deviation, then the values beyond the 2nd standard deviation become 0 or 255 and the remaining values are stretch in between 0 to 255.

 If the stretch type is None, no stretch method will be applied, even if statistics exist.